Shannon Bono is a visual artist and Associate Lecturer at UAL. She is currently in residence at The Koppel Project.

 installation.
 With a strong sense of social and cultural critic, her works explore the conflicts between individuals and society, in particular around the dramatic social changes and cultural dislocations in modern day China.

-An illustrator, printmaker and poet, Crosby illustrates poems as comics.
+An illustrator and printmaker, Crosby illustrates poems.
 She is involved in the organisation of Laydeez do Comics and runs the Leeds branch.

 She illustrated the cover of Ian Humphreys’ book Zebra, Nine Arches Press (2019).
 Other images from her work have been used for several poetry journals.
 She is published in Dragons of the Prime: Poems about Dinosaurs, Emma Press (2019)